Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to remove all duplicates from a list.
 - Write a program to check if a list is empty.

+35. Day 35 (4th August 2024)
+-  Write a Python program to clone or copy a list.
+-  Write a program to find the common elements between two lists.